I am coming to Mass General for an in-patient appointment. What should I expect when I come to the hospital?

 Q. Can a friend or family member accompany me to my appointment?

-A. No visitors are permitted in the hospital and clinics, with very limited exceptions (i.e. pediatrics, labor and delivery, end of life and special populations), to ensure everyone’s safety during COVID-19.
+A. Patients who are not on enhanced respiratory isolation may have one asymptomatic (no COVID-19 symptoms) visitor over the age of 18 in the hospital at a time.
+Patients who are on enhanced respiratory isolation are not allowed to have a visitor, with very limited exceptions (i.e. pediatrics, labor and delivery, end of life and special populations), to ensure everyone’s safety during COVID-19.
 As the situation evolves, we expect this policy to change according to Massachusetts State guidelines.
 While we understand this is difficult, it is based on public health recommendations.
 There are a few exceptions, under special circumstances, including pediatrics.

 It is possible to engage a family member or friend in a visit via FaceTime, Zoom or speaker phone during your visit to help with questions and listen to the care team’s guidance for you.
 If this is of interest, ask your care team to assist you.